 Legends say that a Majapahit monk named Mpu Kunturan established Uluwatu Temple 1,000 years ago.
 Dhang Hyang Dwijendra, a holy priest from eastern Java then chose the temple as the final worshipping place for his spiritual journey, where he achieved the highest point of spiritual oneness with the gods.
 In one of the courtyards behind the main shrine of Uluwatu Temple is a Brahmin state which faces the Indian Ocean and is said to represent Dhang Hyang Dwijendra.

-As a place of worship, the temple is open 24 hours a day however it is only open to visitors from 9am to 6pm.
-The best time to visit Uluwatu Temple is just before sunset, when a traditional Kecak dance is performed on the clifftop adjacent to the temple.
+As a peaceful place of worship and respect, Uluwatu temple is open 24 hours a day however it is only open to visitors from 9am to 6pm.
+We recommend visiting Uluwatu Temple just before sunset, so you'll also be able to catch a traditional Kecak dance performance.